 Former Fed chairman Alan Greenspan helped fuel a stock market bubble in the late 1990s and handed off a burgeoning housing bubble to his successor Ben Bernanke.
 Ironically, Greenspan has since sought to position himself as something of an elder statesman for fiscal responsibility.
 To his credit, he now recognizes that the biggest, most dangerous bubble today is that of runaway government debt ahead of a looming Baby Boomer retirement/entitlement crisis, and he has turned quite bullish on gold.

 With some $200 trillion in projected unfunded liabilities, the federal government will have to default on some of its promises directly or by inflating away the value of those promises.
 That’s the big picture.
-The next cyclical downturn and potential crash could be triggered by a more immediate event in the economy or in the over-leveraged financial markets.
+The next cyclical downturn and a potential crash could be triggered by a more immediate event in the economy or the over-leveraged financial markets.

 Triggering Event: Economic Recession